jako24/Algorithimc-Thinking-Python-Solutions/README.md

 * Return the compound_words list.
 * Call the find_compound_words() function with the words list as an argument.
 * Print the returned list.

+## WritingCheck Code Description

+The code defines two strings s1 and s2, and s2 has one letter less than s1.
+There is function writing_check that checks how many ways s1 can be transformed into s2 by removing a single character.
+It also defines a main function that calls writing_check with s1 and s2 and prints a message indicating the number of possible ways to transform s1 into s2.
+The code is intended to demonstrate a simple string manipulation problem.

+###### Steps:

+* Define two strings s1 and s2 with some differences.
+* Define a function writing_check that takes two strings, invalid and valid, as input.
+* Initialize a counter variable count to 0.
+* Iterate over each character in invalid.
+* Check if the invalid string with the ith character removed is equal to valid.
+* If so, increment the count variable.
+* Return the count variable.
+* Define a main function that calls writing_check with s1 and s2.
+* Depending on the output of writing_check, print a message that indicates the number of possible ways to transform s1 into s2.